 My favourite things about the SS Yongala dive:

 - I’m usually happy to see a Maori Wrasse, a couple of Angelfish or a small group of Batfish.
 At the SS Yongala wreck, multiply this by five or ten.
 You’ll be surprised if you see one fish by itself, seriously.
-The abundance of marine life at the SS Yongala wreck makes most of the other dive site look boring in comparison.
+The abundance of marine life at the SS Yongala wreck makes most of the other dive sites look boring in comparison.

 - It’s incredible how all the fish seem to be bigger than anywhere else.